birabittoh/flounder/README.md

 1. Wildcard for \*.yourdomain.whatever
 2. On Demand cert for custom user domains

+If you have a very small deployment <20 users, for example, you can use on demand cert for all domains, and don't have to setup a wildcard cert, for simplicity.

 I'm using Caddy.
 I haven't tested any other servers.

 I have not extensively tested the self-hosting capabilities, but making it easy to self-host Flounder for either a single or multi-user instance is a goal of mine.
+There may be minor issues where "flounder.online" is hardcoded, but I'm trying to fix them.
 Email me if you encounter issues or would like guidance.

 ## Admin